 Don’t forget to make your notes on the sticky notes or in your notebook.

 Your Homeschool Schedule

 Now, you’ll need to get out your planner and mark off all those days you’ve decided not to have regular homeschool — holidays, breaks, and special days.

 Do you want your children to finish up certain chapters, sections, or books before you take a long break?
 If so, be sure to note that in your homeschool planner with enough time before the break that it can be completed.
 Listing the breaks in your planner and highlighting them will help you remember.

 Homeschool Planning the Easy Way

-Grab all those sticky notes you made a few minutes ago.
+Grab all those sticky notes you made a few minutes ago or the notebook where you made notes about each curriculum.
 Put them on the first day of your school year.